AIForces/AIForcesAPI/docs/source/user_info.rst

    A unique user identifier.
 Must be `^[a-zA-Z0-9_\-=+.,!]{4,20}$ <https://regex101.com/r/OsZJss/1>`_

    A list of reserved usernames includes
    - admin
    - administrator
    - moderator
    - current

    .. warning:: List to be expanded

 realname
-   User's disclosed name and is shared according tothe user's privacy settings.
+   User's disclosed name and is shared according to the user's privacy settings.
    Is subject to unicode sanitization.

 displayname